-As we print wedding invitations and wedding stationery for over 700 weddings a year and have been for over 40 years!
+We print wedding invitations and wedding stationery for over 700 weddings a year and have been for over 40 years!
 Consequently, we have years of expertise to help guide you in creating all your wedding stationery.
-Most styles of wedding invitations can be printed using the different printing processes; lithography, thermography, hand engraved and die-stamping, foiling or letterpress.
+Most styles of wedding invitations can be printed using the different printing processes in which we specialise; lithography, thermography, hand engraving/die-stamping, foiling or letterpress.
 This ideas and inspiration gallery shows just a small selection of what is possible, so do please contact us to discuss your ideas for your wedding stationery, as we love working with our couples to create original and stunning invitations!

 The three choices for you to make are the colour, weight and texture for your writing paper and correspondence cards.
 We have one of the largest stocks of paper and card available.
 The weights of the card and paper are best shown through our sample packs.
 It really helps to feel and see them to understand the difference between the lighter and heavier weights as well as the textures and colours.
 Most of our card choice comes from G. F. Smith’s Colorplan range.
 Click here to see it.

 Colour: Our most popular ranges include a variety of whites, creams, blues and greys.
 Each of our standard stock has matching envelopes.
 However we are not limited to those, as brightly coloured papers and cards are available in a myriad of hues, and we have one of the largest stocks of paper and card available on site.
 N.B.
 Other than our standard stock, the coloured papers and card may not have matching envelopes.

 Weight: Paper and card come in different weights.
 A4 letterhead used for printers tends to be 100gsm or 120gsm whereas writing paper ranges from 120gsm to 160gsm.
 The weight of the card and paper is best shown through our sample packs.